interledger/rfcs/0029-stream/0029-stream.md

 Asset details, whether exposed by this frame or obtained by a higher-layer protocol, MUST not change during the lifetime of a Connection.
 Therefore, if a receiver receives a `ConnectionAssetDetails` frame that contradicts existing asset details, then the receiver SHOULD close the connection because it would be ambiguous which asset details are authoritative.

-This frame is OPTIONAL because the frame is generally only useful for senders who wish to verify the amount received on a path.
-For example, a client or server that only functions as a sender, but not a receiver, does not need to emit this frame if the endpoint on the other side of the connection does not need the information.
-Refer to Section 3.4 (Exchange Rates) for more information.
+While this frame is OPTIONAL, each endpoint SHOULD emit this frame when possible.
+For example, senders need the recipient to share asset details in order to enforce minimum exchange rates.
+Refer to [Section 3.4 (Exchange Rates)](#34-exchange-rates) for more information.

 ### 4.4.
 Streams